As of Tuesday, April 2, 2013

-Columbia Gorge CASA (Court Appointed Special Advocates) is happy to introduce their newest child advocates: Erin Weedman, Sherman County; Kit Malley and Tori Mills, Hood River County; and Toni Ibarra, Vandie Benson and Lisa Fuller from White Salmon, who were sworn in by the Honorable Paul G. Crowley on November 15, 2012.
+Columbia Gorge CASA (Court Appointed Special Advocates) is happy to introduce its newest child advocates: Nicolette Hage, Antonio Marconi, Colleen Clark and Patricia Carty, of Wasco County, and Stacey Johnson of Hood River County, who were sworn in by the Honorable Paul G. Crowley March 6.
 These new advocates join a cadre of child advocates who serve our neglected and abused children in Hood River, Wasco and Sherman counties.

 A few key benefits of CASA advocacy include:

 n Children with a CASA are half as likely to spend time in long-term foster care (three years or more);

 n Cases involving a CASA are more likely to remain permanently closed;

 n Fewer than 10 percent of children with a CASA re-enter the foster care system;